den-wdi-3/week9_secondPass/README.md

 ## Project 3 Folder Structure

-The folder structure for Project 3 will be almost identical to your structure for Project 2.
+The backend folder structure for Project 3 will be fairly similar to your structure for Project 2.
 There will be `models` and `controllers` folders on your back end, also a `routes.js` file.

-All of your front-end files should be served up in a `public` file.
+All of your front-end files will be edited in `src` and compiled to a `dist` folder.
 However there are a few differences of note:

-- Angular is centered around a central `index.html` file that cycles out different templates using `ng-view` and `ngRoute` or something similar.
+- Angular is centered around a central `index.html` file that cycles out different templates using `router-outlet`, not server-side EJS or AJAX and DOM manipulation as you did in Project 2.
-  - Put this `index.html` inside your `public` folder so all you have to do is serve up the `public` folder, and the browser will load it by default.
-  - Since these templates are being generated with Angular on the front end, it is a good idea to put these templates inside a `templates` folder inside `public`, as opposed to putting them in the same folder as `server.js` on the back end as we did for project 2.
 - You will probably need a `dbSetup.js` file to kick off your DB connection to SQL which you did not need for Project 2.
 See the [Sequelize lab](https://github.com/den-materials/modeling-tunr) for a sample of how this file should look.
+- You have two main options for folder organization.
+  1. Separate your front and back end entirely.
+Each will have its own folder, and serve up on its own port.
+  2. Build the same way we did for the [Angular Universal lab](https://github.com/den-materials/angular/blob/master/lectures/day-3/angular-universal.md) or [Sequelize lab](https://github.com/den-materials/modeling-tunr), with a `server.ts` file that serves up a `dist` folder.
-- This was true in Project 2, but is worth repeating.  **Put your `public` folder in the same folder as `server.js`.**  For security reasons, `server.js` can only serve up its own folder and things below it.
+      - This was true in Project 2, but is worth repeating.  **Put your `server.ts` file at the same level as your `dist` folder.**  For security reasons, `server.ts` can only serve up its own folder and things below it.

 ## Mongo vs SQL